Dialogue on the Economics of Climate Change

 Furthermore, the event series Forum Climate Economics – which has already started during the first phase of the funding measure Economics of Climate Change – will be continued.
 These fora address societal, commercial, (non-)governmental and academic stakeholders.
 As current topics of the climate and energy policy debate are taken up, the fora offer insights into recent research results and give the opportunity for discussion and informal exchange between science and practice.

-So far, the Forum Climate Economics series comprises five events that took place during the first phase of the funding measure Economics of Climate Change.
 The recommendations of climate economic research as well as new insights gained during the fora were presented in concise background papers addressing decision-makers and various stakeholders.

 Moreover, early career scientists will be supported by getting the opportunity to enroll for workshops, e.g. on inter- and transdisciplinary research challenges, climate economics research methods, and career development.